 Did you know lighting strikes the earth 100 times per second?
 That adds up to over eight million times per day.
 Phoenix residents are familiar with spectacular displays of lightning, especially during the monsoon season.
 Located in Tucson, the NLDN (National Lightning Detection Network) monitors all lightning strikes in the continental United States and reports that Arizona averages over 600,000 strikes per year.
 Lightning is a significant cause of power surges due to the fact that one bolt of lightning can generate over 100 million volts of electricity.
 That kind of voltage can do a tremendous amount of damage and fry your air conditioning unit in a matter of seconds.
-A surge protector on your HVAC unit will prevent damage to your components and channel the lightning bolt into the ground.
+An air conditioner surge protector on your HVAC unit will prevent damage to your components and channel the lightning bolt into the ground.

 There’s also more to be concerned about when it comes to electrical surges than lightning.
-Extreme power usage throughout the Valley of the Sun during summer heatwaves can cause power dips on the grid and resulting power surges when power goes off and back on.
+Extreme power usage throughout the Valley of the Sun during summer heatwaves can cause power dips on the grid and resulting power surges when the power goes off and back on.

 It Will Never Happen to Me